-- In finance, vested interest describes a person’s legal ownership claim over tangible or non-tangible assets or a combination of the two.
+- In finance, vested interest describes a person’s legal ownership claim over tangible or intangible assets or a combination of the two.
 Assets range from property, capital funds to intellectual property.
 It starts off the moment the ownership is declared.
 The right is backed with certain clauses.

-- In English, it describes individuals’ stake in something due to which they wish for it to go well for their own profit.
+- In English, it describes individuals’ stake in something due to which they wish for it to go well for their profit.

-- A company has put its capital at stake by investing in its employees in terms of salaries, hoping that the more business they bring to the company, the more it will profit.
+In case of vested interest model a company has put its capital at stake by investing in its employees in terms of salaries, hoping that the more business they bring to the company, the more it will profit.
 The vested interest here in the employees’ success is the company’s growth in terms of profitability.
 Similarly, if a bank’s customers grow and increase their cash deposits, the bank grows simultaneously.

-- The vested interest starts off the moment the ownership is declared.
+The vested interest starts off the moment the ownership is declared.
 The right is backed with certain clauses.
-In most cases, the asset’s possession isn’t allowed immediately as it is tied to a time period.
+In most cases, the asset’s possession isn’t allowed immediately as it is tied to a period.

 The owner of a firm has prepared a will for his two sons.
 The will states that when the firm celebrates its 15th Foundation Day, the company will undergo a division.
 It will be divided amongst both his sons.
 One will lead the production side while the other will be the distribution and marketing head.
 The sons now hold a vested interest in the firm.
 And they can assume their respective roles only when the firm has completed 15 years.

 Another example of vested interest theory could be when a company has entered into a contract with some high-performing employees.
 The contract allows them ownership of the company’s stakes and shares only after staying with the firm for three years.